Project Mosquito Net

 Each distribution of nets is followed by a post distribution study to assess the impact of our malaria prevention activities.
 These studies assess the health of the beneficiary families, if the nets are being used every night, maintained and stored properly, and re-treated every six months.
-For results of these studies click here: 2018, 2017, 2016, 2015, 2014, 2013.
+For results of studies conducted every year click here: 2019, 2018, 2017, 2016, 2015, 2014, 2013.

 - information on the impact of malaria, especially on HIV+ children and pregnant women